untillpro/scm4j/scm4j-releaser/README.md

 # Scenarious

-- view project status - if something has been changed in `develop` and `release` branches of any component?
+- view project status: if something has been changed in `develop` and `release` branches of any component?
 - fork: create `release` branches out of changed `develop` branches
 - build: apply `build` command to `release` branches